exorde-labs/TestnetProtocol/docs/FunctionalDoc.md

 The protocol structures the stream in Data Batches, made of N spots.
 This N is dynamically adjusted over time.
 Data batches are identified by an integer (>= 1).
 There is no Batch 0, it is used only to represent the "no work" situation, or equivalent.

+**Each SpotData represent a submission of N (with N >= 1) IPFS files (composed of N items, tweets/posts/comments of some web source, formatted according to a specification outside of the scope of this document).
+Each IPFS file has a mandatory item count of 100.
+(100 tweets, 100 reddit posts, 100 news articles, ...). **

 ## DataSpotting Validator Worker LifeCycle

 ### Protocol Validation System